I have three kids (1995, 2003, 2011)

 I have always had horses as a great interest and try to come up on the horseback every now and then.

-I played bowling very actively when I was young with quite a few competitions both in the team and in private.
-About two years ago, I picked up the bowling again despite the fact that doctors, physiotherapists and other understanding practitioners said that I could NEVER do this because of the pain.
 But yes.
 I've played both once and twice a week for two years now and it goes well.
 The pain is more mild if I play once or twice a week (but I can hardly do vacuuming and hanging laundry)